fabiana2611/fabiana2611.github.io/_posts/2025/2025-06-18-gh-actions-cert.md

     <li>Creating a templated workflow for a organization, the workflow files and associated metadata files must be stored inside a directory named workflow-templates within a repository named .github <a href="https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization">[workflow for organization]</a></li>
     <li>To effectively manage and collaborate on your organization's diverse reusable components in GitHub Actions workflows, enforce a standardized naming convention across all teams. <a href="https://docs.github.com/en/actions/using-workflows/reusing-workflows">[reuse workflow]</a> <a href="https://docs.github.com/en/actions/sharing-automations/avoiding-duplication">[avoiding duplication]</a></li>
     <li>Reusable workflows can be in the same repository or a different one.
 In case to set up multiple reusable workflows in your organization, it might be a good idea to set up a common workflow repository.<a href=""></a></li>
-    <li>Sharing actions<a href="https://docs.github.com/en/actions/creating-actions/sharing-actions-and-workflows-from-your-private-repository">[sharing actions and workflows]</a></li>
+    <li>Sharing actions <a href="https://docs.github.com/en/actions/creating-actions/sharing-actions-and-workflows-from-your-private-repository">[sharing actions and workflows]</a></li>
     <li>To protect sensitive projects while leveraging custom GitHub Actions, you can allow GitHub Actions workflows in your private repository to access another private repository containing the custom action or reusable workflow.
-This approach ensures that actions or workflows stored in private repositories can be used within workflows defined in other private repositories owned by the same organization or user, preserving security and privacy. <a href="https://docs.github.com/en/actions/creating-actions/sharing-actions-and-workflows-from-your-private-repository">[sharing from private]</a></li>
+This approach ensures that actions or workflows stored in private repositories can be used within workflows defined in other private repositories owned by the same organization or user, preserving security and privacy <a href="https://docs.github.com/en/actions/creating-actions/sharing-actions-and-workflows-from-your-private-repository">[sharing from private]</a></li>
     <li>You can choose to disable GitHub Actions for all repositories in your organization or only allow specific repositories.
-You can also limit the use of public actions and reusable workflows so that people can only use local actions and reusable workflows within your organization. <a href="https://docs.github.com/en/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization#managing-github-actions-permissions-for-your-organization">[managin permissions]</a></li>
+You can also limit the use of public actions and reusable workflows so that people can only use local actions and reusable workflows within your organization. <a href="https://docs.github.com/en/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization#managing-github-actions-permissions-for-your-organization">[managing permissions]</a></li>
     <li>It's possible to create an organization-level secret and configure a policy to limit access to only the specific repositories that can use it <a href="https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-an-organization">[secrets for organization]</a></li>
     <li>Runner groups are used to collect sets of runners and create a security boundary around them.
 It makes possible to configure which organizations or repositories are permitted to run jobs on those sets of machines <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/managing-access-to-self-hosted-runners-using-groups">[runners group]</a></li>
 </ul>